girlglock/cs2-cfgs/README.md

 ### 4. **Subticked JB Wooting DKS Bind**

 - **Description:** Set up a Wooting DKS bind to press duck on the way in and press jump on the way up.
+Use KEY to duck and once in optimal JB height simply release KEY.
 - **Configuration:**
 autoexec.cfg
 ```